Understanding Callbacks

 Arrow Functions

 These are just a shorter way to write a function.
 They do have some special rules however, and understanding the rules imposed by arrow functions will help you understand callbacks.
-We're going to ignore the this binding rules for these functions for now.
+We're going to ignore the this

-• if arrow functions are one line, the brackets {} can be omitted.
+can be omitted - if arrow functions are one line, the brackets

 The functions below are variations of the rules above